I am an Associate Teaching Professor

 Or, more briefly: I teach college computer science, studied climate dynamics and environmental ethics, write Python code, and am a husband, father, son, and an imperfect but grateful follower of Jesus.

 Contact information: Here's how to get a hold of me in cyberspace or realspace:

-About me: I was born in Colorado but grew up in a suburb of Seattle, Washington.
+More about me: I was born in Colorado but grew up in a suburb of Seattle, Washington.
 I love reading; here is a list of my favorite books.
 I also enjoy poetry and am interested in recommendations.
-Places I know people from include the University of Chicago, the University of Colorado, my graduate studies at UCLA, and my undergraduate days at Stanford University.
-I've met a number of friends through the different organizations I've been a member of; InterVarsity Christian Fellowship has been one of the most significant to me.
+Besides my currently affiliations, places I know people from include the University of Chicago, the University of Colorado, my graduate studies at UCLA, and my graduate and undergraduate days at Stanford University.
+I've met a number of friends through the different organizations I've been a member of; InterVarsity Christian Fellowship and the American Scientific Affiliation are some of the most significant to me.

-Collaborators: Besides teaching and research with colleagues at North Park, I have also recently collaborated with: Jianbo Gao (Mechanical and Materials Engineering, Wright State University), David Neelin (Climate Systems Interactions group, UCLA), Ray Pierrehumbert (Climate Systems Center, University of Chicago), and Richard Rood (University of Michigan, Department of Atmospheric, Oceanic, and Space Sciences).
-A more complete list of collaborators is here.
+Collaborators: Besides working with colleagues at UWB and North Park, I have also collaborated with: Jianbo Gao (Guangxi University, China), David Neelin (Climate Systems Interactions group, UCLA), Ray Pierrehumbert (Climate Systems Center, University of Chicago), and Richard Rood (University of Michigan, Department of Atmospheric, Oceanic, and Space Sciences).
+A more complete list of collaborators, that includes students who were part of the Climate Research Group at North Park, my past research group at UWB, and all UWB CSS capstone projects I have served as an advisor for, is here.